NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/Breeg's Traps.md

 abilities_top:
   - name: ""
   - name: "Description"
-    desc: "Several dozen spike snares are littered across this hex.\n**Treasure:** Each time a PC triggers a trap, the trap is destroyed.
+    desc: "Several dozen spike snares are littered across this hex.\n* * *\n\n**Treasure:** Each time a PC triggers a trap, the trap is destroyed.
 If all the traps are disabled, materials to craft six spike snares can be salvaged."
 abilities_mid:
   - name: ""
   - name: "Disable"